 Midwest Orthopaedics at Rush

-Professor, Director of Clinical Research, Section of Sports Medicine, Rush University Medical Center
+Professor, Director of Clinical Research, Section of Sports Medicine, Director, Division of Sports Medicine, Director, Sports Medicine Fellowship Program, Rush University Medical Center

 Dr. Verma specializes in treatment of the shoulder, elbow and knee with an emphasis on advanced arthroscopic reconstructive techniques of the shoulder, shoulder replacement, knee ligament reconstruction and articular cartilage reconstruction and meniscal transplantation.

 A graduate of the University of Pennsylvania School of Medicine, Dr. Verma completed his orthopedic residency at Rush-Presbyterian-St. Luke's Medical Center.
 He then completed a fellowship at the Hospital for Special Surgery in sports medicine and shoulder surgery.
 While in New York, he served as an assistant team physician for the St. John's University Athletic Department.
 He also received specialized training in treatment of shoulder and elbow disorders in the overhead throwing athlete.